SupraSummus/ipfs-api-mount/README.md

 Try it yourself and run `./benchamrk [number of Mbytes]`.

+(Benchmark is a bit unfair because files are all zeros.
+This causes massive amounts of deduplication and makes cache effects excellent.)

 Output at my puny (intel atom, EMMC storage) machine with go-ipfs 0.4.11:

     (venv) [jan@aaa ipfs-api-mount]$ ./benchmark.sh 10